 Another "Help For Heroes" fund raising horse trek was very successful and the group created some good video footage of “raising the flag” (Help for Heroes) in the manner of Genghis Khan’s warriors.

 “Tenere Viaggi” Italian mountain bike tour.
-A large group of cycling enthusiasts from Italy came to experience the northern Mongolia “Bulgan” MTB tour.
+A large group of cycling enthusiasts from Italy came to experience the northern Mongolia “Bulgan” mountain bike tour.

-They expected to see a Naadam festival in the countryside, but Mongolian officials were not confident in predicting the date more than 2 days in advance.
+▲ They expected to see a Naadam festival in the countryside, but Mongolian officials were not confident in predicting the festival date more than 2 days in advance.

-Finally the Italians witnessed a fantastically colourful festival in Erdenet town.
+▲ Luckily, in the end, the Italians got to witness a colourful Naadam festival in Erdenet town.

 Trek in Western Mongolia to Mount Kharkhiraa

-One of the riders had been told by a Chilean Shaman priest that he had been a warrior in Genghis Khan’s army in a previous life.
+▲ One of the riders (guess which one !) had been told by a Shaman priest in Chile that he had been a warrior in Genghis Khan’s army in a previous life.
 This guy rode a horse magnificently and fitted right in with the Mongolians, so probably the Shaman was right.